 Case-in-point, former Free Agent now Chicago Bear Julius Peppers ‘ Agent Carl Carey, who holds a Ph.D. in psychology, negotiated a contract with Chicago bears that is the most lucrative contract in franchise history.
 Carey allegedly beat the odds at $91.5 million over six years – $20 million the first year and $42 million guaranteed.
 While Peppers is a premier talent, I don’t think Carey beat the odds at all.
 I believe he saw how the Chicago Bears organization valued his client (Peppers).

 “Carey beat the odds and brokered a deal that was not supposed to happen in an environment of testy collective bargaining and agreement talks and positioning for a 2011 lockout.
 Peppers age (30) and questions about his motivation were supposed to work against them in the negotiating process.”

 “That deal is so good that Carl did” Peppers says.
 “He’s not even a full-time agent.
 He’s a professor at (Texas Southern)…

-The bottom-line in negotiating a salary/fees is you have to understand your prospective employer/clients’ expectation.
-While your prospect may say, “I want nice tight copy for my website; a communication plan that will reinforce my company’s brand globally.”
-You must remember that’s not a goal, it is an objective.
-In an effort to secure your fee, you must uncover your prospect’s ultimate goal and assure you’ll help her achieve it.
+The bottom line in negotiating a salary/fee is understanding your prospective employer/clients’ expectations.
+While your prospect may say, “I want a nice tight copy for my website, a communication plan that will reinforce my company’s brand globally.”
+You must remember that it’s not a goal; it is an objective.
+To secure your fee, you must uncover your prospect’s ultimate goal and assure her you’ll help her achieve it.

 The same can be true for you, the writer.
 You, first, have to discern what is really at stake for your prospect.